Marumo no Okite: Production

 Marumo no Okite was first announced by Fuji TV on February 25, 2011.
 Apparently the name "Marumo" comes from the children's mispronunciation of Mamoru's name.
 "Okite" in this context means a promise or agreement in the Japanese language.

 This television series will star actor Sadao Abe, child actor Fuku Suzuki, and child actress Mana Ashida.
 Sadao Abe will play Mamoru Takagi, a single man who is an employee at a stationery maker.
 He said that he had "suddenly become a father on Sunday nights" and that he looked forward to his role in this series.
 Actress Mana Ashida previously made headlines in Japan for being the youngest lead star in a Japanese television drama when she starred in a NTV 2-hour long special, Sayonara Bokutachi no Youchien.
 She is also noted for her role in the 2009 television series Mother.
 This will be her first lead role in a Japanese television series.
 Together with child actor Suzuki Fuku, they will play Mamoru's deceased friend's twin children.

 On April 4, 2011, it was announced that Mana Ashida and her co-star Fuku Suzuki would team up to produce tdrama's theme song in their debut as singers.
 The duo will release the song under the temporary banner of Kaoru to Tomoki, Tamani Mook (薫と友樹、たまにムック, Kaoru to Tomoki, tama ni mukku).
-This theme song will be entitled Maru Maru Mori Mori! (マル・マル・モリ・モリ!), and it will include sections where the talking dog, Mook, will sing.
+This theme song was entitled Maru Maru Mori Mori! (マル・マル・モリ・モリ!), and it will include sections where the talking dog, Mook, will sing.
 The song takes its name from the fact that Ashida will play the character Kaoru, while Suzuki will play the character named Tomoki.
 The Mook is from the talking dog's name.
 Hamada Miwako, the choreographer for the hit song Gake no Ue no Ponyo was the song's choreographer.
 The single album for the song Maru Maru Mori Mori! was released on May 25.

 Ryo Oka also voiced the talking dog, Mook.

 In the last episode of Marumo no Okite, it was revealed that the show would have a special program but that the program's broadcast date was unconfirmed.
 Later, on September 2, Fuji TV announced that the program would be aired on October 9, 2011.